Mahendralal Sarkar: Career

-Campaigning scientific knowledge and higher education
+Activism and reforms

 Mahendralal Sarkar started a campaign with the motto of reconstructing colonial India in 1867 for a national science association.
 He planned for an association that would be funded, run, and managed by native Indians, with the aim of turning out a pool of scientists for national reconstruction.
 The Indian Association for the Cultivation of Science (IACS) was established in 1876, and Sarkar was its first secretary.
 IACS was the first national science association of India.
 Basic science departments such as Physics, Chemistry, Mathematics, Physiology, Geology, Botany, etc. were established, and notable Indian scientists participated in the association.
 Regular lectures and demonstrations were arranged for the public to popularise science.
+The weekly lectures of Saint Xavier's College Jesuit Father, Eugène Lafont, cofounder of the IACS were particularly popular.

 Sarkar supported women's education in nineteenth-century India, when higher education among women was rare.
 For example, he was a supporter of Abala Bose's decision to pursue the study of medicine at Madras Medical College instead of Calcutta Medical College, where admission of females was not permitted.
 He also arranged for Sarala Devi Chaudhurani's attendance in the evening lectures at IACS, so that she could pursue higher studies in physics.